hexagontk/hexagon/port_http_server/README.md

 ### Static Files

-You can use a folder in the classpath for serving static files with the `assets()` method.
+You can use a folder in the classpath for serving static files with the `get()` methods.
 Note that the public directory name is not included in the URL.

 Asset mapping is handled like any other route, so if an asset mapping is matched, no other route will be checked (assets or other routes).
 And also, if a previous route is matched, the asset mapping will never be checked.

-Being `assets(resource)` a shortcut of `assets(resource, "/*")` it should be placed as the last route.
+Being `get(resource)` a shortcut of `get("/*", resource)` it should be placed as the last route.
 Check the next example for details:

 @sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:files